A SMART NEW WAY TO USE YOUR SOLAR ENERGY

 As part of our management of the VPP, we will monitor your appliances in real time to ensure their reliable operation.
 For example, we can monitor how much hot water is stored in your tank to ensure you don’t run out of hot water.

-While your service will be actively controlled, one of the key goals of the trial, is that participants will not even notice that their system is being managed.
+While your service will be actively controlled, one of the key goals of the pilot, is that participants will not even notice that their system is being managed.

 How to join the program.

-We are looking for 50 participants in our region to join the program before the September start date, so you’ll need to be quick to take advantage of this opportunity.
+We are looking for another 100 new participants in the AusNet Services DNSP to join the program before 10 March 2023, so you’ll need to be quick to take advantage of this opportunity.

 Project EDGE is designed to explore ways that homeowners can benefit from helping the electricity grid when it is under stress.
 The grid can become unstable when there is either too much demand (e.g. during the evening peak period), or when there is too little demand (e.g. on cool sunny days in areas with lots of rooftop solar).The best way to help the grid during times of peak demand is to move appliance energy use to other times of the day.
 As part of the Project we will try to minimise your energy use during peak periods where possible.
 If you have a battery, we will occasionally export some of the stored energy at times when there will be maximum benefit for the grid.
-During times when there is too much solar in the grid and not enough demand, the most beneficial action is to reduce the amount of solar being produced and draw power from the grid instead.
+During times when there is too much solar in the grid and not enough demand, the most beneficial action is to use your PowerStore to consume more of your own solar power, reduce the amount of solar being produced or draw power from the grid instead.
 As part of the Project we will occasionally react to extreme conditions with two levels of response:

 “Zero export”: where your solar production will be reduced so that there is no power going to the grid, but your household loads will still be supplied using solar power.